Facebook Competition: 6-steps to Avoid Shadow Bans, Build Fans and Get 10-20 clients

 Don’t run ‘like, comment, share ‘n tag‘ Facebook competitions, just don’t!

-Instead, Run Competitions like This:
+Run Facebook Competitions Like This:

 Here is my Six Steps Savvy and Simple WIN-WIN Facebook Competition framework.

-Here is the explanation of each of the six step.
+Here is the explanation of each of the six-step.

-1) (using) This goal
+1) (use) This goal

-What tangible goal gets you to a Win-Win?
+Which tangible goal gets you to a Win-Win?

-• 10-20 new clients this week?
+- 10-20 new clients this week?

-• 20% revenue uplift in next 12 weeks?
+- 20% revenue uplift in the next 12 weeks?

-• X number of email subscribers
+- X number of email subscribers

-Decide and write down in stone
+Decide and write it down in stone

 2) (and) This Type of Competition

 Why these?
-They are used to follow-up with people and following-up is how you’ll get those 10-20 new clients next week!
+They are used to follow-up with people and following up is how you’ll get those 10-20 new clients next week!

 3) (I’ll) Target this Audience